Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

  	- Time tree(Start time).
 Multiple nodes can be selected.
 4. Map data:
   	- At beginning, the first data is made as map center.
-  	- Location Distribution: All data are displayed in map.
-  	- Time Sequence:
- 	  	- Data are displayed in frames as "Start Time" in ascending order.
- 	  	- Options:
- 	  	  	- When "Accumulated" is selected, drawn points will not be erased and points are shown more and more.
- 	  	  	- When "Time Overlay" is selected, all data whose duration(between "start time" and "end time") has intersection with duration of current frame will be treated as valid points of current frame.
-                           Example, current frame has "start time" of "1044 BC" and "end time" of "221 BC", then all data who or part of who appears in this duration will be displayed in current frame.
- 	  	  	- When "Move Center" is selected, each frame will adjust its map center.
- 	  	  	- When "Link" is selected, lines between adjacent 2 points will be shown.
+  	- Location Distribution: All data are displayed in malines between adjacent 2 points will be shown.
                            Notice: Lines only work for China addresses in TianDiTu.
  	  	- Control frames:
  	  	  	- Set interval.